weakish/docs-en/views/realtime-guide-intermediate.md

 ### Recall a Message

-Besides modifying an sent message, a user can also recall a message they sent.
+Besides modifying a sent message, a user can also recall a message they sent.
 Similarly, app developers need to enable this in application dashboard ([Dashboard > Messaging > LeanMessage > Settings > LeanMessage settings](https://console.leancloud.app/messaging.html?appid={{appid}}#/message/realtime/conf) **Allow recalling messages with SDK**).
 Also, there are no limits on the time within which they can perform this operation, and users are only allowed to recall messages they sent, not the ones sent by others.